Frequently Asked Questions

 You can create your own report using the ‘advanced filters’ and/or comparison tool in the Create your own report section of this website.

 Use the ‘advanced filters’ and/or comparison tool in the data dashboard to select the fields you want, hit ‘apply’ and the specific results you’ve requested will be displayed (providing confidentiality thresholds have been met).
-You can download the results or have a PDF report emailed to you by submitting your email when you are ready to generate your report.
+You can download the results or have a PDF or Excel report emailed to you by submitting your email when you are ready to generate your report.
 It will take no longer than 1 business day to receive your report.

 You can compare data against the national response or previous years in the Create your own report section.
 Use the comparison tool on the left-hand side under the ‘optional’ heading.